• Skip to primary navigation

 • 2 balls burrata 8oz/ball

-• 2 pounds stone fruit (such as peaches, cherries, nectarines, plums, apricots, pluots, and more), cut into wedges
+• 2 pounds peaches (or other stone fruits such as nectarines, cherries, plums, apricots, pluots, and more), cut into wedges

 • hanfull basil roughly torn or chiffonade